 Speak With a Car Accident Lawyer Before You Say Anything

 Recorded statements can be risky, even when you’re telling the truth.
 Insurance adjusters are trained to ask leading questions, twist your words, and look for anything they can use to reduce your claim.
-Before you go on the record, make sure someone is looking out for your best interests.
+Before you go on the record, consider speaking with an experienced Michigan car accident lawyer to make sure someone is looking out for your best interests.

 At The Clark Law Office, we help Michigan accident victims protect their rights from day one.
 We’ll deal with the insurance companies so you don’t have to, and make sure you don’t say anything that could jeopardize your case.
 Whether you’ve already been contacted or expect a call soon, we’re here to help you make the right decision.